localvoid/ivi/documentation/advanced/dev-mode.md

 By default, Screen of Death will be displayed for all unhandled exceptions. `DisableScreenOfDeathGlobalErrorHandling` flag disables global error handler.
 When this flag is enabled, Screen of Death will be displayed only when exception is thrown inside the boundaries of a syncing algorithm.

+## Typo Checking

+When typo checking is enabled, DOM attribute and styles will be checked for typos.
+So when you make a typo in attribute name, like `autoFocus`, it will suggest you to replace it with `autofocus`.

 ## Component Performance Profiling